ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 way or most ways of putting down meat,
 and will not soon be abandoned for any
 other.
 Tbe meat is unsurpassed for sweet­
-ness, delicacy, and freshness or color
+ness, delicacy, and freshness or color.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:vtu:batch_vtu_eden_ver01:data:sn98060050:00280777389:1877010501:0708/pct:6.094891,75.877521,10.583942,7.961165/!600,600/0/default.jpg"/>
 </td>